 You can access Kodi without any TV add-ons, using just your smartphone.
-But if you want to view the same on a larger display using a casting service, like the famous Google Chromecast, you can do that as well!
-All you need to do is install Kodi on Chromecast, and you are all set to binge watch on the big screen.
+But you can also do that if you want to view the same on a larger display using a casting service, like the famous Google Chromecast!
+All you need to do is install Kodi on Chromecast, and you are all set to binge-watch on the big screen.
 But how do you get it up and running, you ask?
 You found the right place to get you started.

 See Also: How to Install Kodi on Chromebook

-Why should you install Kodi on Chromecast?
+Why should you Install Kodi on Chromecast?

 How to Install Kodi on Chromecast?

 Before moving into the installation process, let’s determine what we require.